-These flapjacks are soft, squidgy, and deliciously fruity and I promise you will love them!
+These flapjacks are soft, squidgy, and deliciously fruity.
+You’re going to love them!

 👩🍳Love fruit flapjacks?
-Try my easy sticky date flapjacks next!
+Try my easy sticky date flapjacks or banana peanut butter and honey flapjacks next!

 Jump to: